 - Wooden Christmas Ornaments: Use wooden pieces to create adorable characters that you can hang on the tree.

-- Recycled Materials: Wreaths: Use up all the green fabric you can find to make a cute Christmas wreath from your students to their parents.
+- Recycled Materials: Christmas Wreaths: Use up all the green fabric you can find to make a cute Christmas wreath from your students to their parents.

 - Christmas Word & Logic Activities: These logic puzzles will keep your students busy between craziness of the season-they’re especially handy during all those concert rehearsals.